cosmos/sdk-tutorials/interchain-exchange/tutorial/06-sell-orders.md

 - Check if the pair exists on the order book
 - If the token is an IBC token, burn the tokens
 - If the token is a native token, lock the tokens
-- Save the voucher received on the target chain to later resolve a denom
+- Save the voucher received on the target chain so it will be available later to resolve a denom

 ```go
 // x/ibcdex/keeper/msg_server_sell_order.go